hzoo/hopeinsource.com/season-3/limits.md

 [06:43] **Michael**: It goes back to the division that's really fundamental.
 I think we talked about this last time we talked.
 This fundamental sort of division between what you receive as a gift and what you only experience as something that you made, that you control, that you master.
 That divide, I think, runs through those two kinds of modes of parenting as well.
 Yeah.

+> "Of course, any discussion that starts with “There are two kinds of x” will undoubtedly have its limitations, but I think it’s useful to remember that we do not make our children, we receive them as gifts." - [Michael](https://theconvivialsociety.substack.com/p/children-and-technology)

 #### Technocratic Parenting

 [07:07] **Henry**: I think that relates a lot to the views of Illich, we're talking about treating people as commodities.
 In our computer age, you know, we like to think of everything as a machine.

 [07:17] **Michael**: Yeah.
 And I will say that sort of machine metaphor goes back much further.
 There's a rather well known French text from the 1700s called [Man as Machine](https://en.wikipedia.org/wiki/Man_a_Machine).
 And that metaphor is persistent to today and, you know, sort of changed in some respects under the old days we might have called cybernetic conditions.

+> "The human body is a machine which winds its own springs." - [Man a Machine](http://bactra.org/LaMettrie/Machine/)

 [07:35] **Michael**: That's one of the subtle ways in which our material environment kind of shapes how we think about ourselves and society.
 It's not by the direct effect of the tools necessarily.
 But it's what happens when they become metaphors from the human person for how society works, and then they become very powerful because these metaphors shape our imagination, our way of perceiving reality, or even of perceiving our own selves.